SDWebImage/SDWebImagePDFCoder/README.md

 SDImageCodersManager.shared.addCoder(PDFCoder)
 let imageView: UIImageView
 let PDFImageSize = CGSize(width: 500, height: 500)
-imageView.sd_setImage(with: url, placeholderImage: nil, options: [], context: [.pdfImageSize : PDFImageSize])
+imageView.sd_setImage(with: url, placeholderImage: nil, options: [], context: [.pdfPrefersBitmap : true, .pdfImageSize : PDFImageSize])
 ```

 ## Export PDF data

 `SDWebImagePDFCoder` provide an easy way to export the PDF image generated from framework, to the original PDF data.

 Note: For firmware which is below iOS/tvOS 11+, UIImage does not support PDF vector image as well as exporting.
+The bitmap form of PDF does not support PDF data export as well.

 + Objective-C